-<identifiedSubstance> <identifiedSubstance> <moiety> <partMoiety> <bond> <code code="Bond Type Code meaning ‘O-linked glycosylation’" codeSystem="Code System (OID)" displayName="C-linked glycosylation"/> <position value="C_Glycosylation position"/> <distalMoiety> <code code="Glycosylation Type Code" codeSystem="Glycosylation Type Code System (OID)" displayName="Display Name"/>

-Modification
+Modification (repeat as necessary)

 The Modification is to be used to describe irreversible modifications to a protein or peptide (e.g., PEGylation, phosphorylation, etc).
 The modifications may be physical, chemical, enzymatic, etc. Modifications may be described by their structural result (substitution of moieties to residues, etc.) or by the process, reagents, processing time if a specific structural modification cannot be determined (aggregated albumin).